Rolling waves and sunset dining at famous Little Venice waterfront neighborhood, Mykonos, Greece

 Windmills (Kato Mili)

-Five iconic windmills overlooking Chora and Little Venice—Mykonos' most recognizable landmark.
+The iconic Kato Mili windmills overlooking Chora and Little Venice—Mykonos' most recognizable landmark.
 Free 24/7 access.
 Climb the hill for 360° views and classic photos with white cubes cascading to the sea.
 Best times: sunrise (empty), sunset (crowded but gorgeous), or late afternoon golden hour.
 The windmills are lit at night.
 Allow 20 minutes plus photo time.
 Combine with Little Venice 5-minute walk away.

 Maze Streets & Shopping